a-r-t/SER-225-Game-Platformer/docs/HowToUseThisSite/how-to-use-this-site.md

 1. Install and setup Jekyll.
     1. For Windows, follow the instructions [here](https://jekyllrb.com/docs/installation/windows/) for installation and setup of Jekyll via RubyInstaller.
     1. For MacOS, follow the instructions [here](https://jekyllrb.com/docs/installation/macos/) for installation and setup of Jekyll via Homebrew.
-1. cd into the root website folder
+2. cd into the root website folder
-1. Run `bundle install` to install all required external packages for the website.
+3. Run `bundle install` to install all required external packages for the website.
+   1. If you see an error saying something about incompatible Ruby versions, delete the `Gemfile.lock` file and try running this command again.
-1. Run `bundle exec jekyll serve` to build and serve the site.
+4. Run `bundle exec jekyll serve` to build and serve the site.
 If there are no errors and you see **Server address: http://127.0.0.1:4000**, that means it worked.
 In a web browser (preferably Google Chrome), type **localhost:4000** in the address bar and hit enter.
 You should see the site.

-If you make changes to the site's code while running the site locally, you can refresh the webpage to see your new changes.
+If you make changes to the site's code while running the site locally and hit save, you can refresh the webpage to see your new changes.
 Sometimes it takes a few seconds to propegate.
 If you are still not seeing your changes applied, it might be due to caching -- in which case, do a hard refresh on the webpage.
 To do a hard refresh on Windows in Google Chrome, hold the Ctrl button and hit the refresh button at the same time.
 To do a hard refresh on MacOS in Google Chrome, hold the Shift button and hit the refresh button at the samew time.